 Norwegian was named the Most Fuel-Efficient Airline on Transatlantic Routes by the International Council on Clean Transportation (ICCT) and was also named the World's Best Low-Cost Long-Haul Airline by the renowned SkyTrax World Airline Awards in 2015 and 2016, and for the fourth consecutive year, named Europe's Best Low-Cost Airline.
-In 2017, Norwegian has so far won the Skytrax World's Best Low-Cost, Long Haul Airline and Europe's Best Low-Cost Airline, as well as the Irish Aviation Industry's Outstanding Contribution to Aviation award and the Freddie Awards Airline Program of the Year, Europe and Africa.
+In 2017, Norwegian won the Skytrax World's Best Low-Cost, Long Haul Airline and Europe's Best Low-Cost Airline, as well as the Irish Aviation Industry's Outstanding Contribution to Aviation award and the Freddie Awards Airline Program of the Year, Europe and Africa.

 By 2020, Norwegian will operate a total of 42 B787s (8 B787-8 and 34 B787-9).
 With a fleet of twenty-one B787s by the end of 2017, another twenty-one will be delivered during the coming three years.
 Norwegian also has the option for another eight B787-9.

 Rishworth Aviation is proud to be the provider of Boeing 787 Dreamliner pilots for Norwegian.